hrmsk66/KnownUser.V3.FastlyJSCompute/README.md

 This Fastly Queue-it Connector (aka, Queue-it's server-side KnownUser connector) uses a Compute@Edge service to integrate Queue-it's functionality into Fastly's network.

-A Compute service is required to utilize this connector.

-> You can find the latest released version [here](https://github.com/hrmsk66/KnownUser.V3.FastlyJSCompute/releases/latest).

 ## Installation

 ### Create a new Compute@Edge project